June 20 – August 18, 2019

 Curator: Mona Filip

-For The Hidden Curve, Hidaka and Zarka consider the gallery as a site of intellectual reflection where ideas and thoughts are distilled.
-Inspired by the original architecture of the Koffler Gallery space – the repurposed library of a former elementary school – the artists’ vision for the project derives from their awareness of a concealed archway and proscenium now hidden by the renovations.
-These buried vestiges of previous use, as well as a sustained interest in the visual and symbolic significance of curvatures, arches and arcades, drives the development of a site specific installation that positions the gallery as a space for observation and reflection.
-Hidaka’s mural paintings will surround the viewer creating the illusion of endless space beyond the physical limits of the gallery, while Zarka’s sculptures will offer grounding objects of contemplation.
+For Peter’s Proscenium, Hidaka and Zarka consider the gallery as a site of intellectual reflection where ideas and thoughts are distilled.
+Inspired by the original architecture of the gallery – the repurposed library of a former elementary school – the artists’ vision derives from their awareness of a concealed arched proscenium now hidden by the renovations.
+These buried vestiges of previous use, along with the visual explorations of 17th century German stonemason and draughtman Peter Halt, inspire a site-specific spatial investigation.
+As Hidaka considers the entwined histories of theatre and the development of pictorial space, Zarka translates Halt’s intriguing geometric drawings of volumes into three-dimensional objects, threading a conversation around both art and science’s drive to investigate and grasp reality.

 Exhibition is generously supported by Institut français and The Cultural & Science Services of the Embassy of France in Canada.